-Note: I tried rolling out the dough, cutting them out into a swaddled baby shape and then I stuffed them.
+Note: the first two examples below, I tried rolling out the dough, cutting them out into a swaddled baby shape and then I stuffed them.
 I placed dough over the stuffing to cover it.
-It turned out looking weird so my rolling them into balls method are the ones to the right, see below.
+It turned out looking weird so my rolling them into balls method I shared above, are the ones to the right, see below.

 Since these are swaddled baby bread you can decorate the body/blanket however you want and just add the face.